How new herbicide will benefit growers in autumn 2025

 Bixlozone is classified by the Herbicide Resistance Action Committee (HRAC) as a Group 13 herbicide.

-It is the second brand new mode-of-action herbicide to become available to growers in the past five years, helping growers with the ongoing challenge of herbicide resistance management.
+It is set to be the second brand new mode-of-action herbicide to become available to growers since 2022, helping growers with the ongoing challenge of herbicide resistance management.

 It follows BASF’s blackgrass herbicide Luximo (cinmethylin) which became available in autumn 2022.